NzF

 This Python program mosaifies a given image.
 By pseudo-randomly drawing lines, polygons are defined which are then filled with the original image’s colors.

-Gastbeitrag von Jonathan Frech geschrieben und bebildert.
+Gastbeitrag von Jonathan Frecha geschrieben und bebildert.

 Dieses Python-Programm mosaifiziert ein gegebenes Bild.
 Dieser Effekt wird dadurch erreicht, dass pseudozufällige Strecken gezeichnet werden, welche durch ihre Schnittpunkte Polygone definieren.
 Ebendiese werden anschließend mit den Farbdaten des ursprünglichen Bildes gefüllt.